 Creators: If students are working in teams, or as a whole group, they can tag other users in your group as "collaborators" before submitting the project.
 This will give those users credit for having completed the project as well.

-Submitted projects need to be reviewed by the group educator.
+Submitted projects need to be reviewed by a Group Manager.
 You can find these projects on your group page in the "Group Work" tab.

 For more information see the Reviewing Student Work page.